HuntMartin/pyGame1/README.md

 venv is prepped insides the space_war folder.
 Using python to run the main.py, game will start but there are bunches of bugs need to solve.

 Function add:
     Added ESC to quit the game.
+    Added m to mute the bgm.
+    Added ctrl + m to unmute the bgm.
+    Added a hint for user to know how to mute or unmute bgm.